ashtroll/damage-detector/README.md

 ## 14. Summary
 This project demonstrates a complete, minimal yet extensible pipeline for car exterior damage detection—from curated polygon annotations through model benchmarking to a user‑friendly desktop visualization tool.
 YOLOv8 currently offers the best trade‑off on the constrained dataset; the architecture choices, augmentation strategy, and GUI design aim to be transparent so you can iterate further.

-Feel free to open issues or submit PRs for enhancements.....
+Feel free to open issues or submit PRs for enhancements..